leolalopeslobo/Learning_Java/Relationships/README.md

 Customer and Address ( "" ) <br>
 Department and Teacher (That means that the Department has Teachers) <br>
 University and Department (This means that the university has departments) <br>
+Here 'Dependency Injection' comes into play and that can be seen in Spring.
 <br><br><br>

 <h3>TYPE III: 'Realization' Relationship</h3> <br>